electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/charging/_index.md

 ---
 title: Charging
 linktitle: Charging
-description: Charging of the battery is the process to add new energy in to the battery to.
+description: Charging of the battery is the process to add new energy in to the battery.
 weight: 6
 ---

-The process means that with help of an electric current moves the Lithioum-ions back to the Anode.
+During charging, an external electrical power source (the charging circuit) applies an over-voltage, forcing a charging current to flow within the battery from the positive to the negative electrode, i.e. in the reverse direction of a discharge current under normal conditions.
+The lithium ions then migrate from the Catode to the Anode, where they become embedded in the porous electrode material in a process known as intercalation.

 ![Battery charging](batteryconceptcharging.drawio.svg "Charging process")